imarc/boilerplate-archived/README.md

 you can install node via Homebrew.

     npm install
-    npm run serve
+    npm run watch

-The `npm run serve` command will watch all your files and run BrowserSync, both compiling SCSS and reloading your browser on any changes.
+The `npm run watch` command will watch all your files and run BrowserSync, both compiling SCSS and reloading your browser on any changes.

 After launching, view in your browser at [localhost:3000](http://localhost:3000).